Wesleyan-Media-Project/fb_agg_reports_import/README.md

 ### Data cleanup

-The script perform some data cleanup.
+The scripts perform some data cleanup.
 Specifically, there was one transient and one persistent problem with the data furnished by Facebook.

 #### Transient problem:
 The CSV files would contain a non-ASCII sequence of characters at the beginning of a line every 500 rows.
 This sequence is shown below: